hpe-container-platform-community/hcp-demo-env-aws-terraform/README-AD.md

    -> Bind Password: 5ambaPwd@
 ```

-Two AD users have been created automatically when the enviroment was provisioned:
+Two AD users were created automatically when the enviroment was provisioned:

 - ad_user1 in the "Users" group
 - ad_admin1 in the "Administrators" group